 The Board of Directors of the UF College of Nursing Alumni Council is an advisory body that works with the administration of the College to strengthen the link between the College’s alumni and the College’s administration, faculty and staff.
 The members of the Board are the elected officers and representatives of the Association and a representative of the College designated by the Dean.

-BarBee currently works for the NF/SG Veterans Health System in Gainesville, Florida as the Chest Pain Center Coordinator / Systems Redesign Coordinator.
-She has been married 33 years to her wonderful husband and best friend, Chuck.
-She has three grown children, Macy, Austin and Kent, and a 4 year old grandson, Max.
+BarBee currently works for the NF/SG Veterans Health System in Gainesville, Florida as Chief Nurse, Ambulatory Care.
+As of 2017, she has been married 43 years to her wonderful husband and best friend, Chuck.
+She has three grown children, Macy, Austin and Kent, and three wonderful grandchildren, Max (12), Audrey (5) and Thomas (3).
 Her hobbies include reading, golf, sewing, cooking and gardening.
 She grew up in Gainesville, but lived her married life in many states in the US until she moved back to Gainesville in 2000 to be nearer to her family.
 BarBee would love to hear from her 1974 classmates, and she can be reached at email@example.com

 Peggy Rodebush, RN, MSN